rsmmr/hilti/doc/binpac/intro.rst

 Current State
 -------------

-Please note that BinPAC++ (and HILTI) is not yet production-ready, and there are number of known problems.
+Please note that Spicy (and HILTI) is not yet production-ready, and there are number of known problems.
 In particular:

     - Only 64-bit Linux and Mac OS are supported right now.

-    - The BinPAC++ compiler is not good a detecting malformed input.
+    - The Spicy compiler is not good a detecting malformed input.
       If there's an error in a ``*.pac2`` will, chances are high that it will either give a pretty much incomprehensible error message or even just crash.

-    - Many of BinPAC++'s features have not yet been exercised much other than via the unit tests in the test suite.
+    - Many of Spicy's features have not yet been exercised much other than via the unit tests in the test suite.
 Anything beyond that may or may not work ...